 Stories of real unicorns go back to the early ages and they have since become a beloved fantasy creature in many cultures.
-Seen as cutesy, romantic, and the best friend of little girls everywhere, the mythology of unicorns has evolved from a symbol of purity during the Middle Ages to a magical being used to sell products to unique and ethereal people.
-Starbucks secret menu features a pink and purple Unicorn Frappuccino that has the ability to change colors.
-Shimmering rainbow hair coloring many celebrities wear.
+Seen as cutesy, romantic, and the best friend of little girls everywhere, the unicorns have evolved from a symbol of purity during the Middle Ages to a magical being used to sell products to ethereal people.
+The Starbucks secret menu features a pink and purple Unicorn Frappuccino that has the ability to change colors.
+Unicorns also helped inspire the shimmering rainbow hair coloring many celebrities wear.

 Scientists Proved 'Unicorns' Existed By Discovering Bones And Partial Skulls

-Scientists proved there were three species of Elasmotherium, finding teeth, jaws and bones in Siberia and Russia in the early 19th century and more in Asia 100 years later.
-The creature's name is Greek for "thin plate beast" and the skulls that have been found led scientists to believe Elasmotherium was the predecessor to the rhinoceros of today.
+Scientists proved there were three species of Elasmotherium, finding teeth, jaws, and bones in Siberia and Russia in the early 19th century and more in Asia 100 years later.
+The creature's name is Greek for "thin plate beast" and the skulls have led scientists to believe Elasmotherium was the predecessor to the rhinoceros of today.

 Elasmotherium Were Not At All Majestic Or Cute

-Since Elasmotherium were related to rhinoceros and were believed to be covered in thick hair, they resembled mammoths more than magical horses.
-As herbivores they had large flat teeth and like rhinos, scientists suggest most of their weight was placed on their front legs, giving them a body structure similar to bison.
+Since Elasmotherium were related to rhinoceros and believed to be covered in thick hair, they resembled mammoths more than magical horses.
+As herbivores, they had large, flat teeth and scientists suggest most of their weight was placed on their front legs, giving them a body structure similar to bison.

-Although Elasmotherium was discovered many years ago and thought to be a possible reason for the unicorn myth, a new find made that theory a lot more interesting.
+Although Elasmotherium was discovered many years ago and thought to be a possible reason for the unicorn myth, one find made that theory a lot more interesting.
 In 2016, researchers discovered bone fragments in what is now Kazakhstan that suggest Elasmotherium lived longer than previously believed.